shivam-bhandari/User_Level_Thread_Lib/REPORT.md

 # ECS150P2

 ## PHASE 1: queue.c
-Phase 1 involved us building queue.c and queue_tester_example.c.
+Phase 1 involved us building `queue.c` and `queue_tester_example.c`.
 For
 implementing the queue, we first decided to use a Linked List.
 This is because it would help us accomplish O(1) time for all our operations except delete and iterate.
 However, we got stuck in the delete aspect of our code.
 This is because we would lose the pointer if a delete operation were to take place.
 Hence we changed our implementation to a Double Linked List.
 This helped us with the delete operation.
-An indepth explanation of our code is in the queue.c file, however, this report will explain some of the functions and the tester briefly.
+An indepth explanation of our code is in the `queue.c` file, however, this report will explain some of the functions and the tester briefly.
 We also ran into many errors involving the void pointer which we were finally able to solve with the help of the TAs.

 ### queue_enqueue()
 Adds an element to the end of the queue.
-General case involved manipulating the rear pointer to add a new node and reassigning the rear node to the newnode.
-In the case of an empty queue, we create a new node and assign front and rear pointers to the only node.
+General case involved manipulating the rear pointer to add a new node and reassigning the `rear` node to the newnode.
+In the case of an empty queue, we create a new node and assign `front` and `rear` pointers to the only node.

 ### queue_dequeue()
 Deletes an element from the beginning of the queue.
-General case involved manipulating the front pointer to remove the front node and reassigning the front node to the next of current front node.
-In the case of a single element queue, we just set the front and rear to `NULL`.
+General case involved manipulating the `front` pointer to remove the front node and reassigning the front node to the next of current front node.
+In the case of a single element queue, we just set the `front` and `rear` to `NULL`.

 ### queue_iterate()
 Iterates through the function with O(n) time complexity.
 Does the operation on each node in the queue.

 ### queue_delete()
-A total of 4 cases. (i) If it's the only element - set rear and front to NULL If not then it runs a loop - (ii) If it finds it (second element) in the first time in the loop - set the front of the queue to this node, (iii) If the last element is found - tthe rear of the queue points to the element previous to this one, (iv) any other case the element previous to the element found, will point to the element after the element found and vice-versa.
+A total of 4 cases. (i) If it's the only element - set `rear` and `front` to `NULL`.
+If not then it runs a loop - (ii) If it finds it (second element) in the first time in the loop - set the front of the queue to this node, (iii) If the last element is found - the rear of the queue points to the element previous to this one, (iv) any other case the element before the node-to-be-found, will point to the element after the node-to-be-found and the other way too for the doubly linked list.

 ### queue_tester()
 The `queue_tester()` has about 15 tests that checks both the normal